An excellent Long Beach

 Here in Long Beach, every day we hear the news of financial calamity, the ups and downs of the economy, and the city swimming in the currents.
 Wasn’t it just the other year when CA was balanced, flush with cash, and able to afford our high quality of living?
 What happened?
 The last few years happened.
 Working in trucking, I saw firsthand how the economic disruption tore the livelihoods from hard workers and business owners.
 I cannot sit and watch as it happens to our community.

 I represent for results.
 Starting day one, every contact always receives a response and a feedback form.
 Financially, we need to review operations to protect people, jobs, and essential services.
 There are many ground-level realities to focus on.
 I’m different.
 From day one, instead of taxes, I will recommend smart upgrades to protect people, jobs, and funding priorities, and build core, enduring, sustainable financial management and reserves.
-First, I will seek a resolution for Six Sigma–standard sustainable government accountability to rein in processes, vendors, and make every dollar count.
-Then, I will recommend to the city manager and agendize meetings to establish a portfolio manager with large asset experience to guide city revenue-generating assets to the highest performance, as done in the world’s model cities, to maximize value, reclaim millions, eliminate waste, and reduce reliance on swings of polluted, unreliable oil revenue.
+First, I will seek a resolution for Six Sigma style–standard sustainable government accountability to rein in processes, vendors, and make every dollar count.
+Then, I will recommend to the city manager and agendize meetings to establish a portfolio manager with large asset experience to guide city revenue-generating assets to the highest performance with and Urban Wealth Fund, as done in the world’s model cities, to maximize value, use diversified investments, reclaim millions, eliminate waste, and reduce reliance on swigs of polluted, unreliable oil revenue and hand-to-mouth taxes/fees.
 Meanwhile, I will file a budget amendment to fund a centralized data system like the one that supported San Jose’s economic turnaround.
 This starts our input on the financial emergency.

 Additionally, there are a lot of other unmet priorities.
 Just as I witnessed the sad truckers’ lives upended, so we’ve stepped over those in the streets, endured crime, business shuttering, and many problems that originated in our district, like metro blight spillover.
 Starting day one, I will represent you to fix the issues.
 For example: District 1 priorities and strategy will supercharge the city’s vision and the mayor’s mission to build business and jobs.
 Immediately, I will vote in support of fellow councilmembers’ CORE Strategy motion, which strengthens police discretion to intervene in mental health and public safety crises.
-Enduringly, I will seek a Housing-first resolution that guarantees a basic, clean, city shelter with uncompromising extra-capacity capability for the bad times with better options in development.
+I believe in strong city services, especially Police.
+Let's increase the peace.
+Enduringly, I will seek a Housing-first, resolution that guarantees a basic, clean, fraud-free city shelter with uncompromising extra bed-capacity capability for the bad times with better options in development.
 I will be an upstander to predict and represent pockets of inequity in our neighborhoods.
-Additionally, I will recommend upkeep like power-washing streets, increasing streetlight copper ordinances, and building innovative metro partnerships by creating the metro improvement zone initiative to enforce and refresh metro-adjacent blight once and for all.
+Additionally, I will recommend upkeep like power-washing sidewalks, increasing streetlight copper ordinances, and building innovative metro partnerships by creating the metro improvement zone initiative to enforce and refresh metro-adjacent blight once and for all.
 For vehicle-pedestrian safety, I will start by pursuing an ordinance change in traffic code 10.02.150 and add “look” and “listen” to the definition of stop.
+Then, I will strengthen pedestrian right-of-way protections.
 For parking, I will seek a resolution for a permanent city tech upgrade to a working smart parking-locator app that actually works.
 Additionally, we need to agendize to predict any temporary rent spikes for the World Cup and Olympics.
-But wait, there’s still environmental issues, west side pollution burden, port success, the LA River, business capital access, school boosters, and so much more.
+But wait, there’s still stopping excessive taxing and fees, environmental issues, west side pollution burden, port success, the LA River, business capital access, school boosters, border safety, and so much more.
 Call/text/stay tuned to discuss an excellent Long Beach.

 Now for the fun stuff, I want to add a few cooling Himalayan salt benches, turn odd parcels into micro-parks like victory park to increase green space, a Singles Recognition Day and a Marriage Day, and promote social mingling through support for a wider variety of community engagement.
 I even hope to make the long bed truck the official vehicle of Long Beach.
 As our flag states, let's live Urbs Amicitae, “The Friendly City”.

 Long Beach is a community of neighbors within a best-in-class city.
 District 1 is front-and-center for municipal excellent in everyday service results.
-Representing you, I will reenforce the city’s design as a full-coverage humanitarian safeguard.
+Representing you, I respect proper checks and balances to reenforce the city’s design as a highly ranked full-coverage humanitarian safeguard where everyone feels at home.
 The next four years will bring challenges and opportunities.
 We can meet them with assertive teamwork.
+Let's change the status quo and move LB from good to great to excellent.
 Vote Goleman.
 I'm rooting for you.

 Let's go, team!